 Professor Kevin Hall is the Senior Deputy Vice Chancellor (Research and Innovation) at the University of Newcastle and was formerly the Vice-President for Research and External Partnerships at the University of Guelph in Canada.

 He has held senior academic leadership positions at Queen’s University Canada.
-Professor Hall’s research career focussed on water quality modelling, development of environmental monitoring and pathogen detection systems, syndromic surveillance, and water and health in marginalized communities.
+Professor Hall’s research career focussed on water quality modelling, development of environmental monitoring and pathogen detection systems, syndromic surveillance, and water and health in marginalised communities.

 Professor Hall has been a board member for the Sydney School of Entrepreneurship, Intersect, Newcastle Innovation, Hunter Medical Research Institute, Newcastle Institute for Energy and Resources, CRC CARE, Bioconversion Network and a number of leading Canadian research organisations, partnerships and spin-off companies.